 \subsubsection{The ${\bf 1}_{p=2}$ term coincides with the slope around the pole}

 Inside each region, the contour dynamics has the same updates as an SSEP, as explained in Section~\ref{sec_heuristics} and presented more thoroughly in the proof of Lemma~\ref{lemm_1_block_2_block_pour_pis2} below.
-Here, we look at the poles from inside the regions, considering them as the extremal sites of a SSEP.
-We focus on the north pole, using the notations $P := P_1$ and $p:= p_1$.
-Within this viewpoint, the ${\bf 1}_{p=2}$ can be seen as the edge state of the first (in region $1$) or last (in region $4$) site of a SSEP.
-Its time integral is then shown to coincide with the average density of vertical egdes.
-Recall that, for $\gamma^N\in\Omega^N_{\text{mic}}$, $x\in V(\gamma^N)$ and $\ell\in\N^*$:
+Here, we treat the poles as the extremal sites of an SSEP, viewing ${\bf 1}_{p_1=2}$ as the edge state of the first (in region $1$) or last (in region $4$) site of a SSEP, see~\eqref{eq_observation_1_p_is_2_is_occupation_number} below.
+We use this observation to prove estimates of the slope at the pole in terms of ${\bf 1}_{p_1=2}$.
+Recall that, for $\gamma^N\in\Omega^N_{\text{mic}}$, $x\in V(\gamma^N)$ and $\ell\in\N_{\geq 1}$:

-Recall also the definition of the space $E([0,T],\e)$ from~\eqref{eq_def_E_0_T_Omega}. \begin{lemm} For each $T>0$, $\beta>1$, $\delta>0$ and each $G\in\C$, the slope on each side of the pole satisfies a one block estimate:
+Recall also the definition of the space $E([0,T],\e)$ from~\eqref{eq_def_E_0_T_Omega}.
+We focus on the north pole, using the notations $P := P_1$ and $p:= p_1$ as well as $\nu:=\nu^N_\beta$.
+The superscript $N$ is also dropped for microscopic curves. \begin{lemm} For each $T>0$, $\beta>\log 2$, $\delta>0$ and each $G\in\C$, the slope on each side of the pole satisfies a one block estimate:

 and a two block estimate: